HarshaM7/library_project/README.md

 Endpoint: /api/borrowed-books/
 Method: GET
 Testing and Validation
 Test each API for functionality and reliability.
-Ensure all CRUD operations work as intended for each model.
+Ensures all CRUD operations work as intended for each model.